Home Care Specialty Training For Nurse Aides FAQ

 Go back to top »

-16. Do I have to be listed on the North Carolina Nurse Aide I Registry before I can be listed on the North Carolina Home Care Aide Specialty Training Registry?
+16. Do I have to be listed on the North Carolina Nurse Aide I Registry before I can be listed on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry?

-17. You must be listed on the North Carolina Nurse Aide I Registry as a Nurse Aide I before you can be listed on the North Carolina Home Care Aide Specialty Training Registry.
+17. You must be listed on the North Carolina Nurse Aide I Registry as a Nurse Aide I before you can be listed on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry.

 Go back to top »